mlc-ai/blog/_posts/2023-10-12-Scalable-Language-Model-Inference-on-Multiple-NVDIA-AMD-GPUs.md

 ### Settings

 We focus on auto-regressive decoding performance in this blog post.
-Long-context prefilling is left for future blog series.
+Long-context prefilling is left for future blog posts.

 **GPUs**.
 We have chosen GPUs from two representative groups: server- and consumer-class GPUs.
-In the server class, we use A100 (80GB) and A10g (24GB), and in consumer-class GPUs, we use NVIDIA’s RTX 4090 (24GB) and AMD Radeon 7900 XTX (24GB).
+In the server class, we use A100 (80GB) and A10G (24GB), and in consumer-class GPUs, we use NVIDIA’s RTX 4090 (24GB) and AMD Radeon 7900 XTX (24GB).
 All numbers are based on PCIe, not NVLink.

 **Models**.
 We focus on sufficiently large models; in our case, CodeLlama-34B and Llama2-70B.
 The 4-bit quantized model could fit into 2 GPUs in all our experimental settings, while FP16 numbers are provided whenever VRAM is sufficient.